takacsflora/PinkRigs-pytools/README.md

 # Installation

 - git clone this repository
-- create a new environment:
+- create a new environment: 'conda create -n PinkRigs_data_analysis_project python=3.10
-- conda activate new environment
+- conda activate new environment conda activate PinkRigs_data_analysis_project
+- navigate to where your repository is saved in terminal cd 'Documents/Github/PinkRigs-pytools'
-- install the repository in your environment
+- install the repository in your environment 'pip install .'

 ## To update after changes to the repository
-- git pull
-- conda activate
-- pip install .
+After pulling the repository run 'pip install .'

 # To query the PinkRigs data
-- follow the tutorial
+- follow the tutorial found [here](https://github.com/cortex-lab/PinkRigs/blob/main/Analysis/data_loading_examples.ipynb).

 # Common issues
 This code is currently for CortexLab members and collaborators only and requires server access.
 Please make sure that you mapped all of our active servers.
+This code is only compatible with pandas 1.3> at the moment.
+Please get it touch if you have ideas on how to refactor for newer version of pandas.